NvC-DmN-CH/AutoMDL/README.md

 ## Misc:
 - For convenience, it also makes the appropriate folders in materials, and makes placeholder VMTs if none exist.
 This can be disabled in the addon preferences
 - Should automatically detect all source engine games installed in steam, and put them in the dropdown to easily choose a compiler from.
-But if that detection fails it will prompt you to manually input the path to a bin folder containing studiomdl.exe
+But if that detection fails it will prompt you to manually input the path to a bin folder containing studiomdl.exe **(this should ideally never happen, if it does then please make an [issue](https://github.com/NvC-DmN-CH/AutoMDL/issues))**

 <br />